Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: Introduction

 This paper is organized in the following way: In \secref{sec_derivation} we set up a microscopic BCS model, which is used to derive the GL model.
-In \secref{sec_small_q} we derive boundary conditions neglecting the surface term and show that they can be found from mirror reflecting order parameter in the boundary.
+In \secref{sec_small_q} we derive that boundary conditions can be found from the mirror reflecting the order parameter in the boundary.
+The surface term is neglected.
 In \secref{sec_big_q} we microscopically obtain surface term $F_{surf}$ for several models.
 The result is used in subsequent sections.
-In \secref{sec_GL_h} we solve for phase diagram that includes boundary states in the GL model for the spin imbalanced system.
+In \secref{sec_GL_h} we solve for a phase diagram that includes boundary states in the GL model for the spin imbalanced system.
 In \secref{sec_GL} we obtain the difference of bulk and boundary critical temperatures in the GL model \eqref{F_GL}.
-In \secref{sec_GL_H} we introduce magnetic field and give a microscopic assessment of how $\gamma < 0$ enhances third critical magnetic field $H_{c3}$.
+In \secref{sec_GL_H} we introduce the magnetic field and give a microscopic assessment of how $\gamma < 0$ enhances the third critical magnetic field $H_{c3}$.